how to stop my teenager from smoking marijuana

 Improve their Spiritual Aspects

-Building the spiritual aspects of your child might help them make healthy decisions in life.
+• Building the spiritual aspects of your child might help them make healthy decisions in life.
 Several types of research suggest that children who participate in religious activities are less likely to try drugs or have addiction problems.
-This could also let them express themselves with more ease if they are struggling with other issues.